MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/ise/The-ISEAddOnTool-Object.md

 ###  <a name="name"></a> Name
   Supported in Windows PowerShell ISE 3.0 and later, and not present in earlier versions.

- The read\-only property that gets the name of the add\-on tool.
+ The read-only property that gets the name of the add-on tool.

 ```
 # Gets the name of the visible vertical pane add-on tool.